 You can apply style classes to the image when inserting but we recommend doing that after the image is uploaded as it is easier.

-Lastly once you click ok your image should be added into the WYSIWYG. if you don't plan to wrap text around your image then at this point you should be done with inserting the image.
-However if you do wish to wrap text around an image you will probably notice the image is pushing the text under it.
+Lastly once you click "ok" your image should be added into the WYSIWYG.
+If you don't plan to wrap text around your image, then at this point you should be done with inserting the image.
+However, if you do wish to wrap text around an image you will probably notice the image is pushing the text under it.
 The last step to fix this is to click and highlight the image.
-Click the formats drop down and then Custom. and Finally either select "img-float-left" or "img-float-right" respectively this will make the image float to the left or right of the paragraph and allow text to fill the area next to the image.
+Click the formats drop down and then Custom, and finally either select "img-float-left" or "img-float-right".
+This will make the image float to the left or right of the paragraph respectively, and allow text to fill the area next to the image.